Patrick3131/Tentacles/README.md

 tracker.track(for: videoWatching, with: action)
 ```

-There are convenient static functions to build an action e.g.:
+There are convenient static functions to build an action, e.g.:

 ```swift
 tracker.track(for: watchingVideo, with: .start())